3 Days in Seville: First-Time Plan

 Day Core plan Why it works

-Day 1 Cathedral area, Santa Cruz, and an easy evening Gives you orientation without wasting the first day
+Day 1 Cathedral area, Santa Cruz, Arenal, and an easy evening Gives you orientation without overloading arrival day

-Day 2 Real Alcazar, Plaza de Espana, and Maria Luisa Park Balances the biggest booking day with open-air recovery
+Day 2 Real Alcazar, Plaza de Espana, and Maria Luisa Park Pairs the biggest booking day with open-air recovery

-Day 3 Triana, Encarnacion, Las Setas, and a flexible finish Adds local texture before the trip ends
+Day 3 Triana, the riverfront, Encarnacion, Las Setas, and a flexible finish Adds local texture before the trip ends

 Before Day 1: Choose the Right Base

-If you have not picked a hotel yet, start with where to stay in Seville.
-A short Seville trip works best when the hotel is central enough to make late dinners and monument mornings feel easy.
-If your arrival is still fuzzy, sort that out with the Seville airport to city guide before you lock the hotel.
+A short Seville trip works best when your hotel is central enough for early monument visits, late dinners, and easy midday breaks.
+If you have not picked a base yet, start with our where to stay in Seville guide.
+If your arrival is still unclear, sort that out with the Seville airport to city guide before you lock in a hotel.

 Day 1: Cathedral Area, Santa Cruz, and an Easy First Evening